Another “First Celebrity Ghost Hunter”

 Over a year later, Goodrich-Freer’s follow-up report was published in the same journal.
 She explains the delay: “[A]s a matter of courtesy to the owner of the house, publication was deferred till permission had been received to make known the real circumstances; with, or, if desired, without, the names of persons concerned, or even of the place itself.”
 Here, we learn that her investigation was suggested by the Vice-President of the Society for Psychical Research (SPR), John Crichton-Stuart, 3rd Marquess of Bute.
 He’s a figure who would return in the Ballechin House investigation.

 Goodrich-Freer provides some background on the Clandon Park haunting before narrating her experience there.
 After tea with the residents, the ghost hunter held a disappointing (and presumably brief) vigil in “four rooms alleged to haunted.”
 She then prepared for dinner, her hostess having guided her to a bedroom to dress.
 But she wished to ask something of the hostess and, so, stepped into the hall.
-Instead of finding the hostess, though, Goodrich-Freer saw the ghost!
+Instead of finding the hostess, though, Goodrich-Freer claims to have seen the ghost:

 She was cloaked and hooded, her dress of yellowish white satin gleamed where her cloak parted. . . .
 Just as we met — when I could have touched her — she vanished.
 I discovered later that my description of her corresponds with that of other seers who have met the same figure before and since.

 Now, I’m not one to demand that a specter wait until midnight or after to appear to a ghost hunter.
 All I’m saying is that this specter was suspiciously accommodating to Goodrich-Freer.
 That’s all I’m saying.